BrandynLo/flask-tailscale-k8s/README.md

 [![IBM Cloud Provider](https://img.shields.io/badge/IBM__Cloud_Provider-v1.56%2B-orange.svg)](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Deploys a simple Flask web application to a Kubernetes cluster provisioned via Terraform on IBM Cloud.
-The app runs in pods scheduled on the cluster's worker nodes, with optional Tailscale integration and cloudflare integration.
+Deploys a Flask web application to a Kubernetes cluster provisioned via Terraform on IBM Cloud.
+The app was containerized with docker, and runs in pods scheduled on the cluster's worker nodes.
+I've provided support for optional Tailscale integration and Cloudflare integration further down in the documentation as well.
+- Project was inspired after working with Oracle VMs using Terraform-- I felt compelled to learn more about Kubernetes Clusters, worker nodes, pods, and how dockerization works after the previous project.
+This is running off of the free version of IBM's free Kubernetes Cluster as a note.

 ## Infrastructure (Provisioned via Terraform)